leanprover-community/lean4-metaprogramming-book/README.md

 [lean2md](https://github.com/arthurpaulino/lean2md).
 Thus, if you're going to write or fix content for the book, please do so in the original Lean files inside the [lean](lean) directory.

+**Important**: since `lean2md` is so simple, please avoid using comment sections in Lean code blocks with `/- ... -/`.
+If you want to insert commentaries, do so with double dashes `--`.